top of page

 Cenote.
 Pronounced say-no-tay.

 Scuba diving the cenotes of the Yucatan Peninsula should be on every diver’s bucket list.
 Exploring these ancient limestone caverns is a unique experience, one that you will never forget.
-The team at Manta are here today to give you an introduction to this hidden world.
+The team at Manta Divers Cancun is here today to introduce you to this hidden world.

-The Yucatan Peninsula used to be underwater.
-As the marine life and corals died, their remains fell to the bottom of the seabed which compacted over many years eventually creating a limestone layer, around 1 mile thick.
-During the last ice age the sea level dropped and the Yucatan Peninsula became exposed.
-Over time what once was reef became fertile soil and then tropical jungle.
-Rainfall trickling into the porous limestone overtime caused further erosion, creating vast caverns and caves.
+The Yucatan Peninsula was once underwater.
+As the marine life and corals died, their remains fell to the bottom of the seabed, which compacted over many years, eventually forming a limestone layer approximately 1 mile thick.
+During the last ice age, the sea level dropped, and the Yucatan Peninsula became exposed.
+Over time, what once was a reef became fertile soil and eventually developed into a tropical jungle.
+Rainfall trickling into the porous limestone over time caused further erosion, creating vast caverns and caves.
 When the roof of an underground cavern or cave structure collapses, BAM, you have a cenote opening!

 What scuba certification do I need to dive in the cenotes?

-For those who do not hold a scuba diving license, some dive centres will take 'Discover Scuba Divers' or 'Try Divers' to open cenotes where it is possible to avoid swimming in areas with an overhead environment.
+For those who do not hold a scuba diving license, some dive centers offer 'Discover Scuba Dive' or 'Try Divers' programs to explore cenotes, allowing participants to avoid swimming in areas with an overhead environment.

 An example of an open cenote